anavarre/drucker/README.md

 $ drucker --help
 --version                         Returns the drucker version.

+--start                           Starts all drucker containers.

+--stop                            Stops all drucker containers.

+--restart                         Restarts all drucker containers.

 --dev [sitename,...]
 Prepare site(s) for development work with no caching and helper modules enabled.
                                   WARNING: when running automated tests, 'twig_debug' should be set to FALSE.